XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # API Methods #

 API methods for the Websocket and JSON-RPC APIs are defined by command names, and are divided into Public Commands and Admin Commands.
 Public Commands are not necessarily meant for the general public, but they are used by any client attached to the server.
 (Think of Public Commands as being for members or customers of the organization running the server, while the Admin Commands are for the personnel in charge of keeping the server operational.)
-Public Commands include the general operations for Ripple use, including checking the state of the ledger, finding a path to connecting users, and submitting a transaction, among others.
-Admin Commands, on the other hand, are meant only for the operators of the server, and include commands for managing the state of the server, the nodes it uses for validation, and other administrative features.
+Public Commands include operations such as checking the state of the ledger, finding a path to connecting users, and submitting a transaction, among others.
+Admin Commands, on the other hand, are meant only for trusted server operators, and include commands for managing the state of the server, the nodes it uses for validation, and other administrative features.

 ## List of Public Commands ##